jaxio/celerio-angular-quickstart/README.md

 ## What to expect?

-To see it in action with no effort you may run our sample docker or watch a screencast.
+To see it in action with no effort you may run our sample docker image or watch a screencast.
 Remember, this is just a generated sample, the idea is to generate your own application using a more realistic database schema.

 ### Sample Docker image

-You may run a docker image of the sample generated webapp:
+To run the docker image of the sample generated webapp:

     docker run -p 8080:8080 nromanetti/celerio-angular-quickstart